Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Optional source reference indicating where this workflow was added from.
 Format:# owner/repo/path@ref (e.g., githubnext/agentics/workflows/ci-doctor.md@v1.0.0).# Rendered as a comment in the generated lock file.# (optional)source: "example-value"

 # Workflow triggers that define when the agentic workflow should run.
-Supports# standard GitHub Actions trigger events plus special command triggers for# /commands (required)# (optional)# This field supports multiple formats (oneOf):
+Supports# standard GitHub Actions trigger events plus special command triggers for# /commands (required)# This field supports multiple formats (oneOf):

 # Option 1: Simple trigger event name (e.g., 'push', 'issues', 'pull_request',# 'discussion', 'schedule', 'fork', 'create', 'delete', 'public', 'watch',# 'workflow_call')on: "example-value"

-# Option 2: Complex trigger configuration with event-specific filters and optionson: # Special command trigger for /command workflows (e.g., '/my-bot' in issue # comments).
+# Option 2: Complex trigger configuration with event-specific filters and optionson: # Special slash command trigger for /command workflows (e.g., '/my-bot' in issue # comments).
 Creates conditions to match slash commands automatically. # (optional) # This field supports multiple formats (oneOf):

 # Events where the command should be active.
 Default is all comment-related events # ('*').
 Use GitHub Actions event names. # (optional) # This field supports multiple formats (oneOf):